KxSystems/docs/docs/learn/tour/tables.md

 Unlike in SQL where the records in a primary key are unique kdb+ does not enforce this, as such retrieval of all rows in a value table associated with duplicate keys is not possible.

-As mentioned despite the name a keyed table has a [datatype](datatypes.md) `99h` and is actually a dictionary.
+As mentioned, despite the name, a keyed table has a [datatype](datatypes.md) `99h` and is actually a dictionary.

 We can generate a keyed tables in a number of ways: